 Even if you do take out a longer term loan, it’s worth noting that you can eventually start making extra payments on it if you’re able to find room in your budget, which could significantly reduce the overall cost.

 “If at any point in the future you’re able to add money onto that payment, you could end up paying it off earlier,” said Smith.

 A different type of loan might enable you to secure a lower interest rate, depending on your situation.
 If you plan to make multiple large purchases, a home equity loan could be a great solution.
 If you are underwater on your car loan, a debt consolidation loan or a personal loan may be the better answer.

 When you fill out the application and accept the loan, the lender will likely ask you to read and sign several disclosure forms.
 Resist the urge to speed through this part of the process.

-“It’s really about having an understanding of what costs come with a refinance,” says Mohr.
+“It’s really about having an understanding of what costs come with a refinance,” said Mohr.
 “Different lenders are going to have different costs associated with refinancing.
 Are there origination fees?
 Are there prepayment penalties that might apply?”

-Doing your due diligence will help you figure out whether refinancing your auto loan is a good idea, and if so how you can get the best deal.
+Doing your due diligence will help you figure out whether refinancing your auto loan is a good idea, and, if so, how you can get the best deal.

 Refinancing isn’t always the best choice, but in the right situations it can lead to a lower monthly payment, save you money over the life of the loan and get you debt-free even sooner, making it easier to work towards your other financial goals.